Do franchisee sales quotas exist?

 Is it something you’ve even thought of?

 Because I always thought sales quotas had to do with salespeople who have…jobs.
 Not franchisees who own their own business.

-If you’re in the early stages of investigating franchise business ownership, there’s something that I want you to be aware of, so you won’t feel ambushed when you start reading the Franchise Disclosure Document.
-(FDD)
+If you’re checking out franchises for sale, there’s something you need to be aware of, so you won’t feel ambushed when you start reading the Franchise Disclosure Document.
+(FDD) It’s this:

-But, if you do meet your quota, you do get to eat, (your family does too) and you get to keep your job for another sales period.
+But, if you do meet your quota, you (and your family) get to eat.
+And as an added bonus, you get to keep your job.
+For at least another sales period.